aws-neuron/aws-neuron-sdk/release-notes/neuron-cc.rst

 Apache MXNet (Incubating): :ref:`neuron-cc-ops-mxnet`

-Known issues and limitations - updated 03/25/2022
+Known issues and limitations - updated 04/29/2022
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-* The compiler performs validity checks to ensure it generates correct code.
-In some cases, it may report that a data race occurred due to address overlaps.
-This will appear in the log file as: ``found <number> initial races``.
-Since this could be false positive the recommendation is to rerun the compilation.
-If the issue still occurs, open a  _`GitHub issue <https://github.com/aws/aws-neuron-sdk/issues>`.
 * *TensorFlow 2.x* - In this release supported operators are limited to BERT-like models, specifically no conv2d  or reduce-window operators are available.
 * *Control flow* Neuron only supports control flow operators which are static at compile time.
 For example static length RNN, top-k, sort.
 * *Data layout* The Neuron compiler supports multiple data layout format (NCHW, NHWC, …).
 Non-CNHW input/output data-layouts will require Neuron to insert additional transpose operations, causing a degradation in performance.